yahayakenny/React-Neon-photography-/README.md

 ## Demo

 ## Live Site
 The live site can be viewed here https://neon-photography.netlify.app/

 ## Features
 -  Mobile responsive design.
 -  Animation on scroll
--  Rich colours and desgn.
+-  Rich colours and pixel perfect design.

 ## Built with